-But breaking your own water at home can be very dangerous, as it can make you and baby more prone to infection, or cause a shock to baby’s system.
+But breaking your own water at home can be very dangerous, as it can make you and baby more prone to infection.

-You can, however, speak to your doctor about having a small procedure to break your waters, so if you’re concerned about not being in labor yet or your waters not breaking, give your doctor a call.
+You can, however, speak to your doctor about having a small procedure to break your waters (amniotomy), but this is done if you’re at the hospital being induced or having your labor augmented.

 Water breaking during intercourse

-Sex is one of the more famous ways to induce labor, but if your waters break during intercourse, it’s best to stop immediately.
+Sex is one of the more famous ways people may attempt to induce labor, but if your waters break during intercourse, it’s best to stop immediately.